On a functional contraction method: The contraction method

 We now turn to the problem of convergence of the sequence $(X_n)_{n\ge 0}$ to the fixed-point $\eta$.

-Aiming to proof $X_n \rightarrow X$ condition {\bf C1} is natural in the context of contraction method.
-Condition {\bf C2} is necessary if working with $\zeta_s$ metrics.
-We will discuss this in detail for the cases $\Co$ and $\Do$ below.
-The existence of a solution of the fixed-point equation in condition {\bf C3} is required since we miss knowledge about completeness of the $\zeta_s$ metrics.
-If $\mu \in \Ms$ then $(T^n(\mu))_{n \ge 0}$ is a Cauchy sequence with respect to $\zeta_s$, the proof being similar to the one of the previous lemma.
-Then, for $B=\Co$ or $B=\Do$, by Proposition \ref{prop:comp}, $T^n(\mu)$ converges in $\stackrel{\mathrm{fdd}}{\longrightarrow}$ to some measure $\nu$ on $\R^{[0,1]}$, the natural candidate for a fixed-point of (\ref{def:tm}). \\
+Aiming to proof $X_n \rightarrow X$ condition~(C1) is natural in the context of contraction method.
+Condition (C2) is necessary if working with $\zeta_s$ metrics.
+We will discuss this in detail for the cases $\mathcal{C}[0,1]$ and $\mathcal{D}[0,1]$ below.
+The existence of a solution of the fixed-point equation in condition~(C3) is required since we miss knowledge about completeness of the $\zeta_s$ metrics.
+If $\mu\in \mathcal{M}_s(B) $, then $(T^n(\mu))_{n \ge0}$ is a Cauchy sequence with respect to $\zeta_s$, the proof being similar to the one of the previous lemma.
+Then, for $B=\mathcal{C}[0,1]$ or $B=\mathcal{D}[0,1]$, by Proposition~\ref{propcomp}, all finite-dimensional marginals of $T^n(\mu)$ converge to the corresponding marginals of some measure $\nu$ on $\mathbb {R}^{[0,1]}$, the natural candidate for a fixed-point of~(\ref{deftm}).
+In the application discussed in Section~\ref{secpm}, the solution of the fixed-point equation~(\ref{sulzbachlimit}) is constructed via a sequence $(Z_n)_{n \ge0}$ of random variables that satisfy $\mathcal{L}(Z_n) = T^n(\mu)$ and converge uniformly almost surely (cf. \cite{BrNeSu11} for details).
+The starting point is the Dirac measure $\mu= \delta_f$ with a specific function $f \in\mathcal{C}[0,1]$.

 The following proposition uses the ideas developed so far to infer convergence of $X_n$ to $X$ in the $\zeta_s$ distance.
-The proof extends a similar proof for the case $B=\R^d$, see \cite[Theorem 4.1]{NeRu04}.
-We draw further implications from this proof, see Corollary \ref{cont2}. \begin{prop} Let $(X_n)_{n\ge 0}$ satisfy recurrence (\ref{rec}) with conditions {\bf C1 -- C3}.
-Then for the fixed-point $\eta={\cal L}(X)$ of $\,T$ in (\ref{def:tm}) we have, as $n\to \infty$,
+The proof extends a similar proof for the case $B=\mathbb{R}^d$; see \cite{NeRu04}, Theorem 4.1.
+We draw further implications from this proof; see Corollary~\ref{cont2}.